 - When hot add the drained rice.
 Cook over medium heat stirring occasionally for 10 to 15 minutes until most of the water is absorbed into the rice.
 The rice should be cooked fully and can be easily mashed with the back of a spoon.

-- If needed add more water as needed to cook the rice. set the heat to low and keep stirring often to avoid burning the dish.
+- If needed add more water/thin coconut milk as needed to cook the rice.
+Set the heat to low and keep stirring often to avoid burning Vishu Katta.
 The dish is done when all moisture is absorbed into the rice and the mixture sticks together.
 At this point, the spoon leaves a trail in the pan while stirring that does not get filled in fast.

-Lightly grease a shallow pan and spread the rice mix into it.
+- Lightly grease a shallow pan and spread the rice mix in it.
 Level with a spoon and set aside to cool.
 When cooled invert into a serving plate.
 Slice and serve with jaggery syrup or mango curry (note 3).

 Though this recipe is typically served for breakfast it can be a perfect snack or even dessert.

 Snack – Prepare as in the recipe above without the jaggery syrup and serve with a spicy curry